bboylin/UniversalToast/readme.md

               .setGravity(gravity,xOffset,yOffset)
-              .setBackground(drawable)//set the background drawable as you like .setColor(R.color.my_color)//set the background color as you like .setIcon(R.drawable.my_ic)// set the icon as you like .setClickCallBack(text,R.drawable.my_btn,onClickListener)
+              .setBackground(drawable)//set the background drawable as you like .setColor(R.color.my_color)//set the background color as you like .setIcon(R.drawable.my_ic)// set the icon as you like (it's visibility is gone until you set icon) .setClickCallBack(text,R.drawable.my_btn,onClickListener)
               .show();
 ```